tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management/understand-concepts-related-to-management-agent/understand-concepts-related-to-management-agent.md

 * Access to the cloud environment and resources configured in Lab 2

-## Task 1: Understand Concepts Related to Management Agent Installation
+## Task 1: Understand Concepts Related to Management Agent Installation on non-OCI hosts

 Before the set up of the Management Agent, it is important to understand the concepts behind the Java Management Service:

 * **Java Management Service (JMS)**: A reporting and management infrastructure integrated with Oracle Cloud Infrastructure Platform services to observe and manage your use of Java SE (on-premises or in the Cloud).
 It enables you to observe and manage the use of Java in your enterprise.

 * **Management Agents**: Can be installed on a host to allow a service plug-in to collect data from the host where you installed the Management Agent.
 In the case of JMS, the management agent allows the JMS plug-in to collect data about Java Applications, Java Runtimes and Installations from the host which can be either on-premises or in the Cloud.
 If you are using a **non-OCI compute instance**, we will need a **response file** to set up a Management Agent.
 This response file contains an **install key**.

-    >**Note**: If you are using an **OCI compute instance** and setting up your Management Agent using the Oracle Cloud Agent, the response file and install key are not required.

 * **Install Key**: A token required by the **Management Agent** installation.
 It authorises the Management Agent to communicate with the Oracle Cloud Infrastructure.
 You can use a single agent install key for multiple Management Agent installations.